 A Bluffer’s Guide to the Scottish Whisky Regions

 If there’s one thing that Scotland is famous for, it’s the exceptional quality of whisky.
-Produced up and down the length and breadth of the country, the dram is an integral part of the UK’s economy.
-Over the years, recognisable regions of whisky have been defined.
-Whilst the flavour of each individual whisky product is largely down to the distiller themselves, there are some striking similarities in product across some of the regions.
+Produced up and down the length and breadth of the country, Scotland is divided into several whisky regions (the exact number is often subject to debate).
+Whilst the flavour of each individual whisky product is largely down to the distiller themselves, there are some striking similarities across the regions - influenced by the landscape, climate and production methods.

 Speyside